vansh275/Plinko_lab/README.md

 Per the assignment’s encouragement, I leveraged an AI assistant to accelerate development and bridge gaps in my familiarity with the specific tech stack.
 My primary focus was on directing the core logic and architecture.

-* **Understanding & Scaffolding:**
+* **Conceptual Guidance and Documentation:** I used the AI to initially summarize and fully understand the assignment’s complex requirements.
+Furthermore, the AI was instrumental in drafting this entire README and ensuring that **every file now contains clean, professional comments**, significantly improving code quality and readability.

-    I used the AI to summarize and understand the assignment’s requirements.
-Since I am newer to Next.js and TypeScript, I used the AI to provide correct syntax and generate boilerplate for API routes and React components.
-The AI was also used to help draft this README file based on the completed project's code and features.
+* **Frontend Development (Scaffolding & Syntax):** Since I am newer to Next.js and TypeScript, I used the AI to provide correct syntax, manage configuration details, and quickly generate the boilerplate for API routes and most of the core React components.

-* **Code Snippets:**
-    To speed up the process, I used the AI for a few specific code snippets.
-Most notably, the **`xorshift32` PRNG implementation was fully written by the AI** based on the assignment’s test vector requirements.

-* **Logic & Concepts:**
+* **Backend Logic and Ownership:**
-    The **overall logic, data flow, and conceptual design were my own**.
-I directed the AI on *how* the deterministic engine should work, *what* the API endpoints needed to do, and *how* the components should interact.
+    * **Core Logic (`/lib` files):** The overall data flow and conceptual design were my own.
+I directed the AI on *how* the deterministic engine should work and *what* the API endpoints needed to achieve.

-* **Debugging:**
+    * **AI-Authored Code:** The **`xorshift32` PRNG implementation and related functions were fully written by the AI** based strictly on the assignment’s test vector requirements.
+All code generated for the `/lib` directory was subsequently **verified by me** using the provided unit tests to guarantee correctness.

-    The AI was helpful in debugging complex issues, particularly the React re-render loops (which required `useCallback`) that occurred when toggling sound or the debug grid.
+* **Debugging:** The AI was helpful in debugging complex issues, particularly the persistent React re-render loops (which required `useCallback` adjustments) that occurred when handling state changes for sound and the debug grid.